ezequieleromero/Pong/README.md

 Quick Launch
 ------------
-o Double click the Pong.exe file and it will run. o Click the Play button to move on, then click a difficulty, then click continue on the help page to play the game o Use the "W" and "S" keys to move the paddle on the Left. o A game goes to 11 points, gives a WIN message.
+o Download the Pong.zip file and extract it anywhere. o Double click the Pong.exe file inside the Pong folder and it will run. o Click the Play button to move on, click a difficulty, then click continue on the help page to play the game o Use the "W" and "S" keys to move the paddle on the Left. o A game goes to 11 points, gives a WIN message.